garrandall/popular-music-data/tracks/as-we-lay-kelly-price.md

 As we lay
 We forgot about tomorrow
 As we lay
-Ooh hey, hey
+Oh hey, hey

 As we lay
 Didn't think about
 The price we'd have to pay
 No, no, no